nickgammon/G-Pascal/markdown/pascal_compiler.md

     The first character is the low-order byte in the number (little endian), explaining the above results.

-* Maximum arguments to a procedure/function is 85 (255 / 3) due to internal coding
+* Maximum number of arguments to a procedure/function is 85 (255 / 3) due to internal coding
 * Procedures or functions may be nested (declared within another procedure or function) up to 127 levels of depth.
 * There is no **return** statement, unlike C. For a function to return a value you assign to the function name.
 See the example just above where inside the function foo an assignment is made to foo.
 That is setting the function return value.
 * Check the [syntax diagram](G-Pascal syntax diagram.xhtml) if you are unsure.